caiosantosSTL/docusaurus-notes/docs/node js/js-dom.md

 ```

-Now we going to press control + shift + i, that shortcut will open a devtools window, and
-using that tool, we will use the console and write some javascript codes and manipulate the DOM.
+Now we going to press control + shift + i (firefox browser), that shortcut will open a devtools window, and using that tool, we will use the console and write some javascript codes and manipulate the DOM.

 ![picture](../../static/img/md-img/pic2.png)